HSBC executive pleads not guilty in U.S. over forex scheme

 The defendants then used their insider knowledge to trade ahead of the transaction, causing a spike in the price of the currency that hurt HSBC’s client, prosecutors said.

-The client was not named in court papers, but another source has said it was British oil firm Cairn Energy.
+The client was not named in court papers, but a source has said it was British oil firm Cairn Energy.

-In total, HSBC earned $3 million from trades its currency traders placed, and $5 million from executing the transaction, according to the charging papers.
+In total, HSBC earned $3 million from trades its currency traders placed, and $5 million from executing the transaction, prosecutors said.

+In court on Monday, prosecutor Melissa Aoyagi said the Justice Department was in “discussions” with Johnson’s lawyer.
+She did not elaborate.
+She also said prosecutors were turning over to the defense “voluminous” amounts of evidence.

+HSBC on Monday said it is monitoring developments and is liaising closely with U.S. authorities in their ongoing investigation.

 Johnson is free on bail.
 Scott remains in the United Kingdom.
-His lawyer, Gerallt Owen, has said he "strongly denies the allegations."
+His lawyer, Gerallt Owen, has said he denies the allegations.

 The case is U.S. v.
 Johnson et al, U.S. District Court, Eastern District of New York, No. 16-cr-00457.